Introduction and significance of the theme

 - Analysis Regional Culture Monitor

 - Value of Culture Brabant 2024.
-Publication expected in summer 2024
+In coordination with the Culture Monitor.
+Publication 2024.

 - Value of Culture Brabant 2022.
 Publication 2022